mia-platform/miactl/docs/30_commands.md

 - `--endpoint`, to set the Console endpoint (default is `https://console.cloud.mia-platform.eu`)
 - `--certificate-authority`, to provide the path to a custom CA certificate
 - `--insecure-skip-tls-verify`, to disallow the check the validity of the certificate of the remote endpoint
-- `--company-id`, to set the ID of the desired company
+- `--company-id`, to set the ID of the desired Company
-- `--project-id`, to set the ID of the desired project
+- `--project-id`, to set the ID of the desired Project

 ### use